kingluddite/web-dev-notes/full-stack/udemy/009n-node-with-react/02-server-side-architecture/06-heroku-cli.md

         - Sounds easy
         - But can be very confusing

+## Move index.js and package.json to the root of your project
+* This is mandatory or your won't be able to push your site to heroku

 ### Git stuff
 * Make sure you have Git installed on your machine `$ git --version`
 * If not, install it from [download git](https://git-scm.com/downloads)
-* Or install homebrew and install Git with homebrew - [watch video](https://www.youtube.com/watch?v=WUviVWnvBM8)
+* Or install `homebrew` and install Git with homebrew - [watch video](https://www.youtube.com/watch?v=WUviVWnvBM8)
 * `$ git init`
     - That will initialize an empty Git repo
     - Add code to staging `$ git add .`